makrai/notes/anderson16-Case-loc.md

   * where distinctions in semantic relation can rather be ascribed to other elements in the structures

-## 5.3 The ineluctability of ‘case’ 103
+## 5.3 The ineluct[=avoid]ability of ‘case’ 103

 * The mainstream of modern linguistics inherited the view that there were two kinds of case, the grammatical and the local or notional
 * Anderson's articulation of localism differs from Hjelmslev’s
-  * Some of the differences are contingent esetleges, depending on the syntactic-derivationalist orientation of Anderson
+  * Some of the differences are contingent [esetleges], depending on the syntactic-derivationalist orientation of Anderson
   * Others are more fundamental, as we shall see